-Making sure your Toro lawn mower is running the right gas is essential to the longevity of your lawn mower.
+Making sure your Toro lawn mower is running on the right gas is essential to the longevity of your lawn mower.
 Running the wrong kind of gas can cause damage to your fuel system and worse yet, your engine.
 Assuming any type of gas will be okay to run in your Toro can be costly.

 Toro lawn mowers require unleaded gasoline with an octane rating of 87 or higher.
 The gasoline must contain no greater than 10% ethanol.
 Using fuels with a low ethanol content or ethanol free is best.